-We have prepared the accompanying corrective action plan as required by the standards applicable to financial audits contained in Government Auditing Standards.
-Specifically, for this finding, we are providing you with our responsible officials' views, the names of the contact people responsible for corrective action, the corrective action that has been taken or is planned, and the anticipated completion date.
+We have prepared the accompanying corrective action plan as required by the standards applicable to financial audits contained in Government Auditing Standards and by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Specifically, for these findings, we are providing you with our responsible officials' views, the names of the contact people responsible for corrective action, the corrective action that has been taken or is planned, and the anticipated completion date.